 If you’ve opted for a robotic lawn mower, then in May, you’ll want to bring it back outside and let it get back to work.

-While you may think that in summer you can sit back and relax, and enjoy the fruits of your lawn care plan.
+While you may think that in summer you can sit back and relax, and enjoy the fruits of your seasonal lawn care plan.
 Unfortunately, summer is where the bulk of the hard work takes place!

 Start your summer by moving the toys and furniture out of storage.
 As this will enable you to enjoy your garden without too much fuss.